Looking for Prenatal Yoga in Detroit?

 Prenatal is many people’s first foray with yoga, so don’t worry, you’re not alone!
 Our classes are designed for all levels, and our instructors give variations of poses to accommodate all levels in the class.

-HOW OLD DO THE KIDS HAVE TO BE FOR BABY & ME YOGA AND OTHER CLASSES?
+HOW OLD DO THE KIDS HAVE TO BE FOR MAMA & ME YOGA?

 WHAT DO THE KIDS DO DURING THE YOGA CLASSES?

-In Babe + Me classes, the kids activities vary depending on age and temperament.
-There are some toys for the kids, older kids tend to play, stack blocks, or do yoga if they feel so inclined.
+In Mama + Me classes, the kids activities vary depending on age and temperament.
+Older children tend to play, stack blocks, or do yoga if they feel so inclined.
 Younger children and infants can sleep, nurse, or sit with the teacher on the ball if they are fussy.
-We also use the little ones like weights in some of the poses.
-The yoga is mainly focused on the mamas and other caregivers.
+We offer options to include willing little ones, though the yoga flow is mama-focused.

 SHOULD I BRING MY OWN YOGA MAT?